thetnaingsoe5163/stand_alone_java_gui_app/README.md

 https://drive.google.com/drive/folders/1ij_9xKSpTr-GFXNqWOs_YaKjqCa7tTs5?usp=drive_link

-I also show how each apps look like in photo directory.
+I also showed how each app looks like in photo directory.